hyoshioka0128/Microsoft-Teams-Samples/samples/msgext-ai-sentiment-analysis/nodejs/Readme.md

 ---
 page_type: sample
-description: This sample shows a feature where user can check sentiment for teams' chat messages by using messaging extension and Azure Open AI.
+description: This sample shows a feature where user can check sentiment for teams' chat messages by using messaging extension and Azure OpenAI.
 products:
 - office-teams
 - office